Air France Flight 8969: 26 December

 This was a tactical disadvantage for the GIGN; the positions were based on the aircraft being parked where the French authorities ordered the placement of the A300.
 When the aircraft moved, the GIGN had to quickly reorganise its forces.
 Favier placed snipers on the roof so they would have a view of the cockpit.
 He organised a group of thirty men with three passenger boarding stairs to rush the aircraft and take it over.
 Favier planned to have two teams, each with 11 people, open the rear left and rear right doors of the A300.
 A third team of eight would open the front right door.
 The forces planned to isolate the cockpit, with Yahia, from the rest of the aircraft.

 By 5:00 p.m., the authorities had not delivered any amount of fuel to the A300.
 Yahia entered the cabin to choose a fourth person to kill.
 He selected the youngest member of the Air France crew, who had told the hijackers that he was an atheist.
-Yahia felt reluctant to kill a fourth passenger at that point, saying "I don't want to do this.
-But I have no choice."
+Passengers said that Yahia seemed reluctant to kill a fourth passenger at that point.
 Burgniard stated in an interview that she did not know whether Yahia had decided not to execute the crew member; she knew that he kept delaying the execution.
 Instead, the hijackers opened the door and fired around the aircraft.
 Zahida Kakachi, a passenger, recalled that the hijackers began reciting verses from the Quran on the public address system.
 The verses were prayers for the dead.
 According to Kakachi, the passengers were silent and began to feel panicked.
 The hijackers knew the negotiators were in the control tower, so through the side window of the cockpit, they began to fire automatic machine guns towards the control tower.
 Philippe Legorjus, who at the time was the airline's security adviser, recalled that glass shattered all around the negotiators.
-Captain Delhemme said that throughout the time in Marseille, there had been tension, but "nothing like what seemed to be about to happen".
+Captain Dhellemme said that throughout the time in Marseille, there had been tension, but "nothing like what seemed to be about to happen".
 Balladur allowed Favier to take whatever actions he felt were necessary; after the hijackers fired at the control tower, Favier decided to begin the raid.